evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Performance

-The Tesla Model Y Standard Range offers modest performance with a maximum power of 255 kW (347 hp / 342 bhp) and a total torque of 420 Nm (310 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and has a top speed of 217 km/h (135 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Tesla Model Y Standard Range delivers a solid performance with a maximum power of 255 kW (347 hp / 342 bhp) and a total torque of 420 Nm (310 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and reaches a top speed of 217 km/h (135 mph), making it competitive within its class.

 ## Battery, range, and charging